 The title of this post paraphrases the Zen Koan: “First there is a mountain, then there is no mountain, then there is.”

 Learning a new art or skill is like this.
-First you see the mountain, and think that others have climbed that mountain, and you would like to follow them.
-You start climbing the mountain, and the trail goes up and down, back, and forth, and you are not sure if you are on the right trail, or even the right mountain.
+First you see the mountain, and think others have climbed the mountain, and you would like to follow them.
+You start climbing the mountain.
+The trail goes up and down, back and forth.
+You are not sure if you are on the right trail, or even the right mountain.
 You think back to when you decided to climb the mountain, how beautiful it was in the distance, but now, when you look around, you cannot see the mountain because you are too close to it.
-Finally, you reach the peak of the mountain and looking back you can see all its peaks and valleys behind you.
+Finally, you reach the peak of the mountain and, looking back, you can see all its peaks and valleys behind you.

 Jou did not have a teacher for most of his life.
-According to the introduction of The Tao of Tai Chi Chan Way to Rejuvenation he was introduced to Taijiquan late in life, at about my current age, then moved away from his teachers and studied on his own.
-This self-study, and his desire to share it with us, that made Jou, Tsung Hwa one of the most influential teachers of the past century.
+According to the introduction of The Tao of Tai Chi Chuan Way to Rejuvenation his introduction to Taijiquan came late in life.
+He moved away from his teachers and studied on his own.
+His self-study, and his desire to share it with us, made Jou, Tsung Hwa one of the most influential teachers of the past century.